How China's pandemic propaganda muzzles citizen journalists | DW | 08.02.2021

 China will soon award media accreditation based on social media history.
-Journalists who uncovered the early truth about coronavirus in China fear their press credentials will be stripped.
+Journalists who uncovered the early truths about the coronavirus in China fear that their press credentials will be stripped.

-When the novel coronavirus began to ravage the central Chinese city of Wuhan just over a year ago, many young Chinese in east-coast cities ignored the state media reports, which they saw as untrustworthy.
+When the coronavirus began to spread rapidly in the central Chinese city of Wuhan just over a year ago, many young residents of cities on the eastern coast ignored the state media reports, which they saw as untrustworthy.

 Instead, they turned to social media.
 Around a dozen citizen journalists and bloggers in the capital of Hubei province used smartphone videos to document the chaotic early stages of the pandemic.